 As an Urban Social Geographer my primary research and teaching interests revolve around the intersection of transitioning societies and restructuring cities.
-In addition to teaching courses such as Introduction to Urban Studies, Urban Social Geography, The Restructuring City, Cities and Immigrants, Qualitative Methods in Geography and the Geography Professional Development Seminar for our graduating seniors, I have an active research agenda in the areas of immigrant settlement and adjustment and urban revitalization and gentrification.
+In addition to teaching courses such as Introduction to Urban Studies, Urban Social Geography, The Restructuring City, Cities and Immigrants, Qualitative Methods in Geography and the Geography Professional Development Seminar, I have an active research agenda in the areas of immigrant settlement and adjustment and urban revitalization and gentrification.

 My immigration based research has focused on: 1) the dynamics of concentrated poverty and immigrant experience at the neighborhood scale in major Canadian cities and 2) explorations of the causes, processes and implications of Hispanic “hyper-growth” in Charlotte, NC and the broader US South.
 My Canadian work has been published in outlets such as Urban Studies, International Journal of Canadian Studies, and the Annals of the Association of American Geographers while my US-based work on Latino migration can be found in journals such as Southeastern Geographer, Geographical Review, Implementation Science and Journal of the American Board of Family Medicine as well as in edited volumes such as Suburban Immigrant Gateways: Immigration and Incorporation in New U.S. Metropolitan Destinations (Brookings, 2008), Taking Local Control: Immigration Policy Activism in U.S. Cities and States (Stanford, 2010 ) Immigrant Geographies of North American Cities (Oxford, 2011).
 With Owen J. Furuseth, I am co-editor of Latinos in the New South: Transformations of Place (Ashgate, 2006).

-In addition to teaching and research, I serve as Director of the PhD in Geography and Urban Regional Analysis program (http://geoearth.uncc.edu/phd-programs/geography); and Coordinator of the Geography MA program (http://geoearth.uncc.edu/masters-programs/masters-geography).
-I am also Director of the College and Liberal Arts and Sciences’ Urban Studies Minor (http://geoearth.uncc.edu/Undergraduate/urban-studies-minor.html) which facilitates the interdisciplinary study of cities and urban dynamics through the lenses of sociology; anthropology; history; architecture; political science and geography.
+In addition to teaching and research, I serve as Director of the PhD in Geography program (http://geoearth.uncc.edu/phd-programs/geography) and Director of the College and Liberal Arts and Sciences’ Interdisciplinary Urban Studies Minor (http://geoearth.uncc.edu/Undergraduate/urban-studies-minor.html).

 Off campus, I have a long-standing partnership with the Levine Museum of the New South (http://www.museumofthenewsouth.org/) with whom I have worked on their Speaking of Change, Courage in the City and Latino New South and !NUEVOlution! projects.
-Additionally, I have served as a Senior Researcher with the Vancouver, Canada based Metropolis British Columbia Centre of Excellence for Research on Immigration and Diversity (http://mbc.metropolis.net/research_policy-housing.html)
+Additionally, I served as a Senior Researcher with the Vancouver, Canada based Metropolis British Columbia Centre of Excellence for Research on Immigration and Diversity.

-Finally, I am one of the co-founders of the Mecklenburg Area Partnership for Primary Care Research (MAPPR) (http://www.mapprnc.org/).
-MAPPR is a trans-disciplinary research network with a commitment to community-based participatory research (CBPR) that yields interventions eliminating barriers to primary care access for Hispanic immigrants and improves overall community health and well-being.
-Our team’s research and interventions have received support from agencies such as the National Institutes of Health, The Robert Wood Johnson Foundation and the Charlotte Research Institute.
+Finally, I am co-founder of two civically engaged research groups.
+Established in 2005, and led by Dr. Michael Dulin, the Mecklenburg Area Partnership for Primary Care Research (MAPPR) (http://www.mapprnc.org/) is a trans-disciplinary research network with a commitment to community-based participatory research (CBPR).
+MAPPR’s research yields interventions eliminating barriers to primary care access for under-served populations and seeks to improve overall community health and well-being.
+MAPPR’s work has received support from agencies such as the the Charlotte Research Institute, The Robert Wood Johnson Foundation and the National Institutes of Health.